 These medications, including anti inflammatory drugs and others, were developed to address human pain specifically and are therefore unsafe to give your dog.

 Instead of easing pain for your pup, they can potentially do a lot more harm than good.

 – found in Tylenol and many decongestants

 – found in Aleve

-NSAIDS for Dogs
+NSAIDs for Dogs

 Aspirin for Dogs

-It is true that your veterinarian may prescribe aspirin or baby aspirin for short-term pain relief from minor injuries or conditions.
+It's possible that your veterinarian may prescribe aspirin or baby aspirin for short-term pain relief from minor injuries or conditions.

 Additionally, aspirin and baby aspirin should always be given with food.

 That said, beware that aspirin, even baby aspirin, should never be given long-term for any issue that your dog is dealing with, including chronic pain.
 Aspirin poses a high risk of internal bleeding and kidney damage.